1x0DE5CA/xcbs/README.md

 > [!IMPORTANT]
 > I have a cinnabon bun that I VILL eat and no one can stop me.

-Essentially, a pet-project of a solo dev (me).
+Essentially, a little (I guess?) project of a solo dev (me).
 I work on it to get better at programming in C and C++, and to get better with building tools, organizing and maintaining a project, and also to get better with all the github fuss.
 Now, to the actual description.

 ## Oh wait, what is this?

-XCBS is a small utility program that checks XBOX controller's battery status on `GUIDE` button press.
-It is *(being)* designed for use under both Linux and Windwos platforms.
+`xcbs` is a small utility program that checks XBOX controller's battery status on `GUIDE` button press.
+It is *(being)* designed for use under both Linux and Windows platforms.
 The project is maintained by me, a not so good developer, so expect bugs and whatnot.
 As of right now, I am developing a Windows part of the program.

 Please kindly take a look at my TODO and planned features lists!